Marc Mac: Early life

 Mac's early works were "faceless" in an effort to circumvent institutional racism.
 Following in the foosteps of his family and Harlesden community context, Mac steeped his musical practice in anti-oppression practices advocating for equal rights and the protection and continuation of Black cultural legacies.
 His productions pay tribute to past musical greats, Black visionaries from the Civil Rights movement, Black Panthers, Afrofuturists, and the early days of hip-hop, electro, folk and jazz.

-Sound engineering and music production

 Sound systems

 Mac started his career in music in sound system culture.
-Around 1985 or 1986 he and his friends created sound systems called Solar Zone and Midnight Lovers.
+In 1985, Mac and friends founded sound systems called Solar Zone and Midnight Lovers.
 His family's involvement in organising the local anti-oppression community afforded him the opportunity to practice and play in the professional context of a large concert hall in Alperton near Wembley.
 Solar Zone eventually gathered enough of a fan base to sell tickets and perform in blues clubs (then-illegal clubs, often found in suburban neighbourhoods).
 Like the Jamaican sound engineer/producer King Tubby, Mac experiments with aspects of DIY sound production.
 Experiments with building speakers led him to create fully fledged mobile sound system rigs for radio and carnivals.